-K. Compensated Absences
+8. Compensated Absences

-The amounts of unpaid vacation accumulated by City employees are accrued as expenses when incurred in proprietary funds, which use the accrual basis of accounting.
+The amounts of unpaid vacation accumulated by City employees are accrued as expenses when incurred in the supplementary information accrual basis proprietary financial statements.
 These amounts are included in accrued expenses on the statement of net position - proprietary funds.
 Compensated absences in the governmental funds are expensed when taken.

-Revenues, Expenditures and Expenses
+E. Revenues, Expenditures and Expenses

-L. Property Taxes
+1. Property Taxes